-On leaving school I attended Bradford Art College to take a Foundation Course in Art, which was followed by a degree at Leeds Polytechnic, where I attained a B.A.(Hons.) in Illustration.
+On leaving school I attended Bradford Art College to take a Foundation Course, which was followed by a degree at Leeds Polytechnic, where I attained a B.A.(Hons.) in Illustration.
 Never a big fan of formal education or very good at accepting rigid authority, I did not have a wonderful rapport with my lecturers, but I looked upon it as three years in which to hone my skills and sharpen my direction.

 Never fancying the idea of 9 to 5 in a stuffy office, jobs in various bars and restaurants followed, while I struggled to make a living from my artwork.
 I undertook commissions for pet portraits and would work late into the night in a tiny box-room studio in my parents’ house, straining my eyes under a single daylight bulb, my very own ‘garret’!

 In an attempt to save money for a much-desired trip round South America, I chanced upon a small, isolated community on the far Northwest coast of Scotland, called Achiltibuie, where I landed a job in the local Summer Isles Hotel.
 A bit culture-shocked at first, it wasn’t long before I realised I had found somewhere truly special and unique with a lifestyle that suited me completely, and it was several long years before I was able to drag myself away from the wild, rugged landscape and warm, welcoming bar to begin the travelling I’d always dreamed of.